clokep/relapse/docs/message_retention_policies.md

 ## Server configuration

-Support for this feature can be enabled and configured by adding a the `retention` in the Synapse configuration file (see [configuration manual](usage/configuration/config_documentation.md#retention)).
+Support for this feature can be enabled and configured by adding a the `retention` in the Relapse configuration file (see [configuration manual](usage/configuration/config_documentation.md#retention)).

 To enable support for message retention policies, set the setting